↑

 Tomato Dressing

-• It’s dairy-free, gluten-free, low-carb, and vegetarian.
+• Diet-friendly.
+It’s dairy-free, gluten-free, low-carb, and vegetarian.

 Ingredients in Tomato Dressing

 • Red wine vinegar.
 A little acid helps to brighten up the flavors.
 Red wine vinegar is my go-to, but white wine vinegar would work well too.
 It’s a matter of preference, and I grew up with red wine vinegar.
 My Italian mother would set it out with almost every meal.
-It was our “table vinegar,” and it’s what I use the most in my kitchen.
+It was our “table vinegar” and what I use the most in my kitchen.

 • Seasonings.
 The tiniest amount of Aleppo pepper, oregano, and smoked paprika adds depth of flavor and complexity to the dressing.